rajkorde/ExamGPTCloud/README.md

   - Entire backend is configured and deployed as Infra as code using AWS SAM template and CloudFormation.
   - Secrets are uploaded from a .env file to SSM using a python script.
 - Frontend:
-  - Front end deployment is currently.
+  - Front end deployment is currently manual.
 Build React app (npm run build) and deploy to S3 bucket configured for static website hosting through AWS Console (or aws s3 sync)
   - Note: SES can currently only send mails to pre-verified email addresses since I dont have production access yet

 ## 11. Incomplete work

-- Work: Email delivery to pre-verified addresses only
+- Work: Email delivery to pre-verified addresses only due to staging access.

   - Next Steps: Implement Bounce strategy and apply for SES production

-- Work: PDF chunking uses a primitive library
+- Work: PDF chunking uses pymupdf library, which is not very effective

   - Next Steps: While this works for the most part, it cannot handle images and tables inside pdf.
 There are many better libraries available, but they use torch.
 Downloading torch on lambda would exceed the allowed deployed package limits provided by AWS.
 The solution requires a major rearchitecture (move to EKS/ECS)